 Choose the Best One

-After filtering out various options, come up with the most suitable topic and begin researching.
+After filtering out various options, come up with the most suitable topic for the paper and begin researching.
 Sometimes, you may be forced to adjust your topic in the process of writing.
 This is a common occurrence so do not let it concern you.

 How to Choose a Topic Quickly